myspc-development/art-test/README.md

 - The count updates instantly.

 #### How to Favorite an Event
-- Click the star (☆) on the event card, event page, or calendar.
+- Click the heart (♡) on the event card, event page, or calendar.
-- Favorited events are shown with a filled star (★).
+- Favorited events are shown with a filled heart (❤).
 - The favorite count updates instantly.
 - All your favorited events are visible in your dashboard under "My Events."